yukuku/androidbible/README.md

 Customizing and Integrating
 ---------------------------

 Bible for Android is not only open-source, but also designed in a flexible manner.
-Not only you can read, learn and meditate with the app, but you can extend it to include your own resources, as well as getting and displaying verses from your own apps.
+You can:

+- Create and distribute your own Bible translation
+- Create and make publicly available your favorite Song Book
+- Create and publish a Reading Plan
+- Open specific verses from your app
+- Make your own app that gives further insight regarding specific verses callable by Alkitab / Quick Bible

 See the <a href="http://www.bibleforandroid.com/developer">Developer page</a> for more information.